 All teaching is conducted in English and students are encouraged to use English whenever possible on school premises.
-In relation to all programmes, the School specifies a minimum level of English language ability, usually expressed in terms of the IELTS score, that it believes is necessary for students to succeed on the course that that student is proposing to join a particular course.
-These minimum levels are published in the School's prospectus which is available to download from the following websites:
+In relation to all programmes, we specify a minimum level of English language ability, usually expressed in terms of the IELTS score, that we believe is necessary for students to succeed on the course that the student is proposing to join.
+These minimum levels are published in the relevant prospectus which is available to download from the following websites: